What do I wear while I am tanning?

 How old do I have to be to tan?

 You must be eighteen years of age or older to tan without the consent of a parent/guardian.
-Anyone under 18 must have their parent/guardian present with them to sign the release form for the first time they tan.
+Anyone that is the age of 17 years old must have their parent/guardian present with them to sign the release form for the first time they tan.
+Anyone 16 years old and younger will not be allowed to tan at all by law.

 Why do I need to use protective eyewear?